TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/setup-environment.md

 ## Introduction

 An Environment allows you to group deployments together.
 In this step we will create an Environment and configure our first Control Plane and Edge Gateway deployments.

+Watch our video on how to set up your Tyk Cloud Environment.

+{{< youtube DxoLm0vgsP8 >}}

 ## Step One - Name your Environment